dynamik-dev/docs/src/content/docs/cloak-php/configuration.md

 ---
-title: Laravel Configuration
+title: Configuration
-description: Configuration options for the Cloak Laravel adapter package.
+description: Laravel adapter configuration reference.
 ---

-This page covers the configuration options available in the **Cloak for Laravel** adapter package (`dynamikdev/cloak-laravel`).
+Configuration reference for the **Cloak for Laravel** adapter package.

-:::note
+:::note[Laravel Only]
-This configuration is Laravel-specific.
-The core `cloak-php` package doesn't require configuration - see the [Quick Start Guide](/cloak-php/quick-start) for core package usage.
+This page is for Laravel users only.
+The core `cloak-php` package doesn't use a config file - see [Storage](/cloak-php/storage) for programmatic configuration.
 :::

 ## Publishing Configuration